TheMEMOLab/Bio326-NMBU/Doc/SoftwareManagmentWithConda.md

 **The following document uses $SCRATCH to create a "ToolBox" directory and then use mamaba to install a couple of bioinformatic software (minimap2 and samtools).
 However, this can be replicated in whaterver directory in the filesystem in Orion**

-* Ask for a computer node to start working (rember "Don't get naked in the lobby").
+* Ask for a computer node to start working (remember "Don't get naked in the lobby").
 The resources we are asking for are 2 CPUs (-c) 100 MB of RAM (--mem) 1 hr (-t) and using the smallmem partition (-p).

 ```console
 qlogin -c 2 --mem=100M -t 01:00:00 -p smallmem